|

 - ELANOR:

-Name of a Tolkien character, meaning "star sun."
+From the name of a Tolkien character, meaning "star sun."

 - ELAYNE:

-Variant of Elaine, meaning
+English variant spelling of French Elaine, possibly meaning

 - ELBA: